The Great Climate Debate of 2025

 Promotion

-The sponsoring institution would commit to promoting the debate and the results as widely as possible, and ensuring fairness in reporting.
+Most of the expense comes in promotion.
+We will hire a single PR company to help get the word out, along with the magazines that have committed.
 This involves a website dedicated to the debate and its results.
 It involves hiring a PR firm to promote to the media.
 It also involves naming any media who openly refuse to cover the debate.

 Staff